Carrefour City: you can now pay for your shopping in Bitcoin

 Want to decipher the law, understand finance, and stay informed about the news in of 2026?

-Subscribe to the Juristique YouTube channel: every week, clear explanations, practical advice, and accessible legal analyses, brought to you by a specialized legal information website, based on the analysis of official texts in France and internationally, and regulatory monitoring. 👉
+Subscribe to the Juristique YouTube channel: every week, discover clear explanations, practical advice, and accessible legal analyses, brought to you by a recognized legal information website, based on the analysis of official texts, and regulatory monitoring. 👉

 Anyone who’s ever paid in Bitcoin knows it’s as easy as whipping out their credit card!
 By paying in Bitcoin, you free yourself from the bank and the government—in other words, you build financial independence.
 Many retailers are beginning to anticipate this trend by increasingly accepting Bitcoin as a payment method.
 Most recently, several “Carrefour City” stores have started accepting Bitcoin for groceries, an initiative led by independent franchisees.